by John Eric Ellison

 That got to him in a way he didn’t expect.
 He was creeped out already, but that last bit was... over the top.
 He now felt fear like nothing he’d experienced since he had been molested as a child.
 From her eyes, he knew she meant what she said.

-Phil was finding it harder speak, but he managed, “How do I know you won’t kill me when I’m done taking my revenge?”
+Phil was finding it harder to speak, but he managed.
+“How do I know you won’t kill me when I’m done taking my revenge?”

 “I promise.”
 She smiled.
 “And I never lie.”

 Nodding toward her dark-haired goth minion next to him, who was staring blankly around the room as if ignoring the conversation, she explained.
 “You will be like him and will serve when I call you.
 It’s a small price to pay, and I always take care of what I own.”

 Her departure from her seat was sudden; it happened just after Phil had studied the goth over his right shoulder for a moment.
 When he turned back to talk, she was gone.
 Somehow, he knew that was how she’d leave.
 She had told him on-line that she had no powers but immortality.
 Her abrupt disappearing act was just the way she moved.
 He would remember that.
 From the look of her build, his suspicions of substantial strength now coincided with the grace and speed of a viper.